johnrizzo1/intuit/memory-bank/progress.md

 - Created dynamic lighting effects that react to AI speech for an engaging user experience.
 - Added interactive controls for user manipulation of the GUI.
 - Designed the GUI to be modular and easily integrated with the existing AI system.
+- Adopted a multi-process architecture for voice processing to improve stability and responsiveness.
+- Implemented inter-process communication via queues for data exchange between GUI and voice processes.
+- Created a configuration system for voice settings via command-line options and configuration files.